pgillich/sample-blog/README.md

 UserID uint   `json:"userID" sql:"type:integer REFERENCES users(id)"`
 ```

-There are a few other issues of Sqlite, because it's a very simple database, see TODO at `GetUserPostCommentStats`.
+There are a few other issues of Sqlite, because it's a very simple database, see TODO at `GetUserPostCommentStats` and Dockefile (binary cannot be compiled statically).

 Running frontend, using filesystem: